Headstone & Gravestone Design Ideas and Advice

 The following tips will hopefully answer the most commonly asked questions about headstone design.

-1. How do I choose the size of the stone?
+1. How do I choose the size when designing the headstone?

-The height and the width of the stone is determined by the shape of the inscription.
+The height and the width of the headstone is determined by the shape of the inscription.
 We don't keep 'off the self' blank headstones.
-Instead each one is specifically cut down to the right size.
+Instead, each one is specifically cut down to the right size.
 Therefore it is vital to think about the inscription before the shape.

-None of the designs we have made have ever been rejected, mostly because we work within the given rules of the churchyard or cemetery.
-In fact most vicars will actively encourage and support a hand-made headstone, even if it slightly bends the rules.
+Very few of our headstone designs have ever been rejected, mostly because we work within the given rules of the churchyard or cemetery.
+In fact, most vicars will actively encourage and support a hand-made headstone, even if it slightly bends the rules.
+The the most important thing is to engage in active dialogue with the vicar or cemetery from the outset, so that we can avoid disappointment later on.

 5.What factors influence the choice of design?

-When considering headstone design, the general feel and character of a headstone is very much up to the individual who commissions the stone.
+When considering headstone design, the general feel and character of a headstone are very much up to the individual who commissions the stone.
+Factors to consider include the location of the stone and the other headstones already present; for example do you want your headstone to stand out or blend in?

 Whatever the temperament of the stone, current trends are best avoided and the lettering style used needs to be long lasting.